bengler/ts_vector_tags/README.md

     post.tags
     => ['bing', 'bong']

-The including class will also have a scope:
+The including class has a scope:

     Post.with_tags('Paris, Texas')
     Post.with_tags('Paris', 'Texas')